f-flores/bamazon/README.md

 ## Comments

-The ConstructorHangman app was added to my github portfolio:
+The source code for the bamazon app was added to my github page:
 [bamazon](https://github.com/f-flores/bamazon)